idleplaythings/attero-chef/cookbooks/postgresql/README.md

   that should be installed on "client" systems.
 * `node['postgresql']['server']['packages']` - An array of package names
   that should be installed on "server" systems.
+* `node['postgresql']['contrib']['packages']` - An array of package names
+  that could be installed on "server" systems for useful sysadmin tools.

 * `node['postgresql']['enable_pitti_ppa']` - Whether to enable the PPA
   by Martin Pitti, which contains newer versions of PostgreSQL.
 See __Recipes__ "`ppa_pitti_postgresql`" below for more information.

+* `node['postgresql']['enable_pgdg_yum']` - Whether to enable the yum repo
+  by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.

 The following attributes are generated in `recipe[postgresql::server]`.